Life on the Edge

 What will the project do?

-Life on the Edge aims to save species; giving them a safer long-term future by expanding and reconnecting the traditional coastal landscapes on which they depend.
+Life on the Edge is aiming to save species; giving them a safer long-term future by expanding and reconnecting the traditional coastal landscapes on which they depend.
 Restoring wildflower-rich cliff tops and highway verges, carefully managing scrub mosaics, strategic hedgerow connections, and more wildlife-friendly parks, churchyards, school grounds and private gardens.

 Our project area covers the whole of the B-Line along the South Devon coast, within which we have identified five “Project Hotspots” (accounting for 3,960ha of the 12,260ha area that the South Devon coastal B-Line covers between them).
 These priority areas include Wembury, The Erme, Bolt Head to Bolt Tail, Prawle Point to Start Point, and Brownstone to Berry Head.
-Within our Hotspots we aim to create 100ha of new seed donor sites and restore or create 675ha of species rich grassland habitat to support our target invertebrates.
+Within our Hotspots we aim to create 100ha of new seed donor sites and restore or create 675ha of species rich grassland habitat throughout the B-line to support our target invertebrates.

-While our work will focus in these areas, we will engage, inspire and support landowners and land managers across the project area to restore habitats throughout the B-Line, aiming to support the creation of a 1,300 ha network of nature-friendly farmland that connects our Hotspots.
+While our work will focus in these areas, we will engage, inspire and support landowners and land managers across the project area to restore habitats throughout the B-Line, aiming to support the creation of a 1,300-ha network of nature-friendly farmland that connects our Hotspots.
 In this way, we hope to secure landscape-scale change through the project.

 The connected network of B-Lines will enable species to move freely through our countryside, expand their populations and recolonise areas from where they have been lost.